C0D1UM/technical-standard/angular/authentication/README.md

 # Prevent Authentication Hacking

-* use https all the time.
+* Use https all the time.
 * You should use LocalStorage to save user profile/authentication token (not cookie. see topic above)
-* when user refresh website.
-Frontend should refresh user profile (see topic "Refresh Token" above).
+* When user refresh website, frontend should refresh user profile (see topic "Refresh Token" above).
 * You should not send password or sensitive information in GET method.
-Even though GET param is encrypted in https but it may logged in nginx or django.
+Even though GET param is encrypted in https but it may be logged in Nginx or Django.